 We endeavour to make sure that every page complies with the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG 2.0), as part of its Web Accessibility Initiative (WAI).
-This site has been built to achieve at least Priority Level 1 checkpoints.
+This site has been built to achieve at least Priority Level 1 checkpoints (see * for sole exception).

 How This Benefits Visitors

 To illustrate how compliancy has made this site accessible, we have listed representative disabilities below and explained how this site meets the users’ needs.